 If there’s one thing that’s universally accepted as “security theater,” it’s the requirement to sign a receipt when using a credit card.
 What was this supposed to do?
 I imagine there was a time when a clerk would compare your signature on the receipt with the one on your card to confirm your identity.
-Because you know, all clerks are actually undercover handwriting experts.
+Because, you know, all clerks are actually undercover handwriting experts.

 Online purchases should have been the death knell for the signature verification portion of retail purchases, but the practice remained.
 Well, it remained in the U.S.

-While the rest of the world were getting credit cards with the newer chip + PIN technology, the U.S. clung onto its swipe + sign for far longer than should have been possible.
+While the rest of the world was getting credit cards with the newer chip + PIN technology, the U.S. clung to its swipe + sign for far longer than should have been possible.
 U.S. banks eventually started issuing chip cards, but they still stuck with the signature for verification instead of a PIN.
 Think about that.
 A customer puts their card into a chip reader, is asked to sign and puts their card away, never having the card looked at by the cashier.
 Why bother?
 What’s the point?

 Credit card issuers agreed.
 Instead of following the lead of the rest of the world and issuing PIN-enabled cards, in 2018, the banks just said they were doing away with the signature requirement altogether.
 No worries with the U.S. not getting PINs because the rest of the world already has moved on from using chip cards and now use contactless payments either with cards or enabled mobile devices (phones, watches, etc.).
+We’re finally catching up to the rest of the world with this change, thanks to COVID-19.

 In researching this article, I found an interesting post on Vox that takes a deep dive into the question of why we still need to sign at some stores.